smonier/exportContentToCsv/README.md

 After deploying and activating the module, you will find a new entry in the Extensions menu of Jahia’s back-office.

+2. Specify the CSV file separator

+Enter the desired CSV separator

-2. Select Content Type
+3. Select Content Type

 From the dropdown menu, select the content type you want to export.

-3. Select Properties
+4. Select Properties

 Choose the properties of the content type you want to include in the CSV export.

-4. Export to CSV
+5. Export to CSV

 Click the Export to CSV button to generate the CSV file.
 The generated file will include:
 - A header with the selected properties.